-To the west of Papua lies the Maluku Islands, also known as Moluccas or Spice Islands, to the east of Sulawesi.
-Here you can experience its fascinating historical and cultural sites, snorkeling and diving off the coasts, hiking, and trekking.
+To the west of Papua lies the Maluku Islands, also known as the Moluccas or Spice Islands, to the east of Sulawesi.
+Here you can experience its fascinating historical and cultural sites, snorkeling, diving off the coasts, hiking, and trekking.

 Sign up for exclusive updates and receive a